 A competent clinical breast exam is an essential element of early detection of abnormalities or changes that can be palpated (felt) or seen.
-Clinical breast exams may also facilitate communication between providers and patients to discuss findings from self-exam and self-awareness activities.
-In cases where screening mammography is inappropriate (e.g., women with dense breasts and women under 40), clinical breast examination may become a more significant component of breast cancer screening.
-While mammography is a highly sensitive imaging technique, a portion of cancers first show up as a lump that was not present before and may be missed by screening mammograms that are able to be felt by a woman and/or her doctor, emphasizing the importance of the clinical breast exam as a component of a full screening plan.
+Clinical breast exams also facilitate communication between providers and patients to discuss findings from self-exams and self-awareness activities.
+In cases where screening mammography is inappropriate (e.g., women with dense breasts and women under 40), clinical breast examination becomes a more significant component of early detection.
+A large portion of cancers first show up as a lump that was not present before and may be missed by screening mammograms even when felt by a woman and/or her doctor, emphasizing the importance of the clinical breast exam as a component of a full screening plan.
 Patients should discuss individual screening recommendations with their primary health care provider.

 Who performs a clinical breast examination?

 Often, a screening clinical breast exam is performed during a well-woman checkup or yearly exam.
 Registered nurses, nurse practitioners, physicians and radiologic technologists all may perform clinical breast exams although training and skill are necessary.
 A clinical breast exam is different from a breast self-exam; the clinical exam is performed by the health care professional while a self-exam is performed by a woman herself.

 Are all clinical breast exams alike?